OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />

 ### Supervised Classification
 We then use both the classified image and original PlanetScope image to create training data for supervised classification.
-Our training data consited of hand drawn labels for water and no water.
+Our training data consisted of hand drawn labels for water and no water.

 <!--![train3](https://user-images.githubusercontent.com/29788365/176083851-364be0a9-7511-4ed9-b733-68fa836d4ea9.jpg) -->